Nata Lee Flaunts Trim Waist In Tight Gray Pants On Instagram

 Nata Lee is practicing social distancing in recent weeks but luckily for fans, she has been continuing to share some hot photos on her Instagram feed — including one earlier today that showed her in a pair of skintight gray pants.
-In the caption of the brand new photo update, Lee was on damage control already, telling her fans that she is currently isolated at home and taking care of her safety but she is still sharing some hot throwback photos so they have something to occupy their time.
+In the caption of the brand new photo update, Lee was on damage control already, telling her fans that she is currently isolated at home and taking care of her health but she is still sharing some hot throwback photos so they have something to occupy their time.

 She tagged the update in Abu Dhabi, United Arab Emirates where she struck a pose outside on a balcony.
 The famous DJ posed in profile, staring off into the distance with an inquisitive look on her face.
 The Instagram hottie rested one hand on the ledge, raising the other near her chin.
 Lee pulled her highlighted locks in a high and messy bun, tucking a few loose strands behind her ear.
 She let her body do the majority of the talking, wearing only a minor amount of jewelry including a pair of earrings and a small bracelet.

 Lee sported a cropped jean jacket that was distressed with rips on her shoulder and back.
-The blond bombshell added a pair of tight gray pants on the bottom, flaunting her trim waist and taut tummy as well.
-She completed the sexy look with a pair of chic aviator glasses and within just moments of the update going live, it’s attracted over 242,000 likes and 1,700-plus comments.
+The blond bombshell wore a pair of tight gray pants on the bottom, flaunting her trim waist and taut tummy as well.
+She completed the sexy look with a pair of chic aviator glasses, and within just moments of the update going live, it’s attracted more than 242,000 likes and 1,700-plus comments.

 View this post on Instagram